Path Analysis

 Through network access modeling, NP-View analyzes all possible connectivity paths in a network based on the firewall, router, and switch configuration files imported.
 The results are presented in:

 Path analysis is only available in custom views that have been manually created using the “Manage Views” menu.
-The default Home view in which only devices are shown (no network, no end points) does not include a path analysis.
+This can be found in the default Home view in which only devices are shown (no network, no end points) does not include a path analysis.

-NP-View provides two options for analysis; Standard and External.
-Standard analysis computes paths for all the devices and end points within the view.
-External analysis include not only devices and end points within the view but also external end points that are listed as unmapped.
+NP-View provides two options for analysis; Internal and Internal + External.
+Internal analysis computes paths for all the devices and end points within the view.
+Internal + External analysis include devices and end points within the view and adds external end points that are listed as unmapped.

 Why are there zero paths identified after analysis